jovontew/WHSTechNotes/journal.md

 # may 5, 2025
 I dont think the men could win because the gorilla is big.
 It can be responsible as a joke but they should not try this.
 This says that anything can go big online.

+# may 12, 2025
+I think the chromebook challenge is not safe because it can cause smoke and it could a hazard to people health because of the smpke.I think people should not do this because it is very unsafe.